Our curriculum is based around the National Curriculum 2014.

 - Have access to open-ended tasks, activities and good levels of challenge to ensure all children make at least good progress in maths.

-- Make good progress and will be able to communicate and show their next steps and their own evaluation of their learning.
+- Make good progress and are able to evaluate their own learning.

 - We will design and construct an engaging curriculum plan to allow children the opportunity to apply mathematical skills in all areas of the curriculum.

-- Pupils are allowed sufficient time to complete corrections in their books and respond to teacher comments.
+- Pupils have time to complete any corrections once their books have been marked and respond to teacher feedback.

 - Pupils draw upon their conceptual and procedural understanding in order to have a go at unfamiliar problems.